ztrixdev/PasshavenApp/README.md

     2. The database is fully set up, ready to serve
     3. The export system (though so far it's only exporting in sort of a proprietary format)
     4. Folder and entry creation
+    5. Theming (incl.
+Dynamic Colors)
+    6. Entry management
+    7. Settings menu
 - TODO:
-    1. Theming
-    2. Entry management (editing, deleting, etc.)
-    3. Vault overview page
+  1. Vault overview page
-    4. 2FA overview page
+  2. 2FA overview page
-    5. Importing (to recover a Ph vault or to migrate from BW/VW)
+  3. Importing (to recover a Ph vault or to migrate from BW/VW)
-    6. Settings

-There's still a lot to be done, but I expect the project to be available for beta testing by January 2026.
+There's still a lot to be done, but I expect the project to be available for beta testing by Jan/Feb 2026.